openedx/codejail-service/api_tests/README.rst

 * The sandboxed code should not have access to the environment variables that are set in the webapp's environment; these may contain sensitive information.
 The ``sudo`` call that codejail makes should have a side effect of creating a new environment mapping.
 However, it's not clear exactly what we should look for if we wanted to test this properly.

-  * Testing for an exact set of env var names would lead to flaky tests, while checking for a known variable from the webapp's environment would rely too much on deployment implementation details.
-We can check for a few likely values, but there's nothing certain.
+  * The tests check for a few likely env vars, but it is not certain that they have been set, so the test might provide a false negative.
   * The API tests will check for the presence of ``CJS_TEST_ENV_LEAKAGE``, an optional variable that can be used for testing.
 Deployers are encouraged to set ``export CJS_TEST_ENV_LEAKAGE=yes`` in their webapp's environment so that this test can reliably detect leakage.

 * Process limits are configurable, and these tests aren't aware of what configuration has been performed in the deployment.
 It's difficult to write tests that will pass for all working deployments.